 Wednesday, August 8, 2018

 Today's ride is 62 miles, the longest of the tour.
-It takes us into New York, our third state on this tour.
 We'll slip into the valleys of the Hoosac and Little Hoosac Rivers as we roll through small towns and the scenic farmlands of eastern New York.
-We'll cross back into Massachusetts near Lebanon Springs, New York and pass Hancock Shaker Village on the right.
-The scenic museum celebrates the Shaker community that lived here between 1780 and 1959.
+We'll cross back into Massachusetts near Lebanon Springs, New York and pass Hancock Shaker Village, a scenic museum celebrating the Shaker community that lived here between 1780 and 1959.
 A visit here will be one of our rest day tour options on Thursday.
 Our destination tonight is the famous Red Lion Inn in Stockbridge.

 Thursday, August 9, 2018